-Temperature: Extreme temperatures (below -20°C and above +55°C) may impact battery life and tracking effectiveness.
+Temperature: Extreme temperatures (below -20°C or -4°F and above +55°C or 131°F) may impact battery life and tracking effectiveness.
 We recommend avoiding sudden temperature changes and not exposing the device to these conditions at length, if possible.

 Hardware: If your device is damaged, it may result in shorter battery life